Understanding DUI Arrests and Breath Tests in Florida

 Further, if you refuse, the officer may request a warrant to obtain a blood sample.
 Blood tests are much more reliable and accurate.

-If you were arrested in Tampa, you should speak to a drunk driving defense lawyer who handles both administrative and criminal DUI cases.
+If you were arrested in Florida, you should speak to a drunk driving defense lawyer who handles both administrative and criminal DUI cases.
 Administratively, you can appeal an automatic license suspension if, for example, the police failed to warn you of the consequences.
 Criminally, you can fight DUI-related charges and be successful.

 Common Problems with the Breath Tests in Florida